shauseth/pyramidify/README.md

 # pyramidify
 An interactive notebook for placing camera poses (pyramids) in your scene for rendering NeRFs.

-Here's a guide for using NVIDIA NGP without their GUI (using Colab):
+Here's a guide for using NVIDIA NGP without their GUI (using a Colab GPU):

 ### Step 1: Images
 * Take some images of a scene using any camera.